tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

    * Test the new UI with various selection scenarios
    * Verify navigation between split pages works correctly
    * Ensure all visual elements are consistent with the design guide
+   * ✅ Ensure consistent button styling and header format across all pages
    * ✅ Test dark/light mode toggle functionality across all pages
    * ✅ Implement shared CSS architecture for better maintainability
    * ✅ Standardize typography and styling across all pages